anikaarevalo/final_project_challenge/README.md

 ## Description ##
 *Necessity is the mother of invention*.
 This rings true with the impending **arrival of Amazon.BE** as a shake-up in the online Belgian retail market is certainly underway.
-Although trite yet equally true, there is opportunity in the inevitable crisis ensuing from the American e-commerce monolith crushing existing competition. ***In the shoes of a locally-based, Belgian small business owner possessing a parallel online retail outlet, how can they shore up on capital and muscle up on their business operations?*** The simple yet elegant solution lies in **enhancing customer experience--but with AI becoming mainstream, this solution can be high-tech, too.**
+Although trite yet equally true, there is opportunity in the inevitable crisis ensuing from the American e-commerce monolith crushing existing competition. ***In the shoes of a locally-based, Belgian small business owner possessing a parallel online retail outlet, how can they shore up on capital and muscle up on their business operations?*** The simple yet elegant solution lies in **enhancing customer experience—but with AI becoming mainstream, this solution can be high-tech, too.**

 ## Methodology ##